 We invite you to begin discovering the M+ collection starting with our selections.
 Typically new acquisitions can take some months to accession.
 A list of currently accessioned works is available in the Downloads section and will be updated up to twice a year to reflect the latest additions to the collection.

 Use of Images

 M+ has made all reasonable efforts to ensure that the images published here do not infringe individual copyrights.
-Our copyright/permissions programme is a continuing process so, if you have any queries regarding rights in the works in our collections and if you wish to use any of the images included here, please write to firstname.lastname@example.org, stating the accession number, and author of the work.
+Our copyright/permissions programme is a continuing process.
+If you have any queries regarding rights in the works in our collections, or if you wish to use any of the images of a work included here, please contact email@example.com, stating the title and author of the work.

 (20 MB pdf file)